 - Celebrate and empower girls in Bangladesh.
 In 2000, The Hunger Project catalysed the formation of a 300-organisation alliance that, each year, honours National Girl Child Day, a day that gathers tens of thousands of people in events focused on eradicating all forms of discrimination against girls.
-Growing from strength to strength, this alliance functions as the National Girl Child Advocacy Forum, with activities throughout the year, and The Hunger Project-Bangladeshoversees the events as the secretariat.
+Growing from strength to strength, the National Girl Child Advocacy Forum holds activities throughout the year, with The Hunger Project-Bangladesh overseeing the events.

 - Ending child marriage, dowry and other harmful cultural practices.
 Animators throughout our programmes run awareness campaigns to put an end to violence against girls and discriminatory practices like child marriage, dowry and female genital mutilation.

 💡 Inspired?
 Invest in women and girls today!